 A couple other considerations to keep in mind is that bigger arenas are more pricey in hidden costs – you need more lighting, more footing, and more real estate to accommodate them.

 If you just want a place to get out of the hot sun a covered arena that fits a large round pen or maybe a 80 x 60 rectangle might be perfect.
 An arena in this size range is large enough to comfortably work the horse.
 If you live in a hot climate you may not need an enclosed arena, but instead a covered arena may be perfect – with no walls to impede air flow.

-The picture below shows a covered round pen which provides shade but since it has no solid walls, it allows good air circulation to keep the ring cooler.
+The picture at right shows a covered round pen which provides shade but since it has no solid walls, it allows good air circulation to keep the ring cooler.
 I talked with the owner of the round pen in the picture.
-She lives in the Texas Hill Country where the summers are blistery hot.
-She told me the one thing she wished was different on her ring was that she wished she had extended the roof overhang out further to provide more shade.
+She lives in the Texas Hill Country where the summers are blisteringly hot.
+She told me the one thing she wished was different on her ring was that she wished she had extended the roof overhang out further to provide even more shade.